You can use Private Collect if we’ve:

 Using Private Collect

-You can only apply for Private Collect if you’re either:
+You can only ask for Private Collect if you’re either:

 Use Private Collect if you:

-• can talk with the paying parent or non-parent carer
+- can talk with the paying parent or non-parent carer about money

-• can rely on the other parent lodging their tax returns on time.
+- can rely on the other parent lodging their tax returns on time and supplying us with the right income information.

 Who does what